republik/plattform/src/components/Discussion/Internal/docs.md

 #### Link Preview

-_TODO: put further down that list_

-Visualisation of the link preview attached to the comment – if applicable.
+Visualisation of the link preview attached to the comment.

 ```react|noSource,span-3
 <Comment.Embed